Healthy Rentals programme

 Landlords in several local boards around Auckland can transform their rental properties into healthy, energy efficient homes.

-Rental properties in the following local board areas may be eligible for a free independent healthy home assessment plus assistance towards the cost of insulation and other improvements.
+Rental properties in the following local board areas are eligible for a free independent healthy home assessment plus potential assistance towards the cost of insulation and other improvements.

 The programme is now in its fourth year and over 600 homes have benefitted.